PeterFavero/Auto-HD/README.md

 #### Clientside:
 11. Output clips are live-streamed back to the user's browser using the HLS protocol in m3u8 format.
-a) Client already has s3 object url to the M3U8 so once the first clip is finished enhancing, new clips will automatically be added without client needing to reload the page
+<br> a) Client already has s3 object url to the M3U8 so once the first clip is finished enhancing, new clips will automatically be added without client needing to reload the page

 ## Setup and Usage Instructions
 Client-side: